 Heart attacks can also lead to ischemic strokes in one of two ways – forming blood clots or causing hypotension (which is extremely low blood pressure) that reduces the blood flow to the brain.

 This type of stroke happens when an artery in the brain leaks blood or ruptures.
 The blood from the damaged artery puts too much pressure on the brain and damages it.
-Two types of hemorrhagic strokes are:
+Hemorrhagic strokes are less common than other types, but they are often more severe.
+Although they account for approximately 15% of all strokes, they are responsible for more than 40% of stroke-related deaths.

 Aneurysms, which are bulges in the artery that can stretch and burst, are a common cause of hemorrhagic strokes.
 High blood pressure is another common cause.

 These are sometimes referred to as “mini strokes” and differ from ischemic and hemorrhagic because blood flow to the brain is only blocked for a few moments.
+A 2024 study estimates that between 240,000 and 500,000 people in the United States experience a transient ischemic attack each year.
 These mini strokes serve mostly as a warning of a future, larger stroke and should be treated as an emergency just like an ischemic or hemorrhagic stroke.
 More than a third of TIA victims who do not seek treatment have a major stroke within one year of the TIA.

 Ischemic, hemorrhagic, and TIA strokes are not always detectable.
 However, there are cases where a surgical mistake, a birth injury, medication error, or abuse may be the cause of the stroke you or your loved one suffered.
 If that is the case, you need a Regan Zambri Long medical malpractice attorney immediately.
 The lawyers will work to determine who is at fault for your injuries and will do everything they can to ensure you are properly compensated.